poweraudio/sfizz-ui/README.md

 **PowerAudio fork of sfizz-ui**

-This fork of sfizz-ui has the following changes:
+This fork of sfizz-ui currently has no changes.
+The following changes have since been merged upstream:

 * Updated dependency, allowing plugin to be built on non-x86, non-ARM architectures, including IBM Power.